isb-cgc/readthedocs/docs/source/sections/GDCTutorials/ImportGDCCaseDownload.rst

 Once the tab-delimited file has been created the next step is to upload the information to a new BigQuery table.
 As with the file manifest example, the first step is to create a new table:

 .. image:: CreateTable1.png

 While we could allow BigQuery to automatically determine the names of the columns, it is also possible to provide those names yourself in case you wish to customize the names.
-That process is outlines in the figure below:
+That process is outlined in the figure below:

 .. image:: CustomColumnNames.png

 Once the process is finished, there will be a new table with the information obtained from the GDC.
 However, there is one additional issue that needs to be handled.
-The JSON file dowloaded from the GDC contains the case UUID, but not the case barcode.
+The JSON file downloaded from the GDC contains the case UUID, but not the case barcode.
 Since many people are more comfortable using barcodes (and the ISB-CGC system largely uses them), it would be a good idea to modify our table to include both the case and sample barcode.
 Fortunately, ISB-CGC has a BigQuery table that contains all of the biospecimen information for TCGA, so finding the additional information requires a simple SQL query:

 .. code-block:: sql